eclipse-aaspe/server/README.md

 Please ignore the "Connect to REST by:" message.

 Maybe you put your AASXs into ./aasxs.
+In the examples below please change YOURPORT and YOURURL.

 You may run AASX server directly by dotnet:
 ```